hardik-143/quickToast/docs/events.md

 # 🎭 Events :id=events

-**🎬 The Drama Behind Every Toast** - Watch your notifications perform their entire lifecycle on the DOM stage!
+**The Drama Behind Every Toast** - Watch your notifications perform their entire lifecycle on the DOM stage!
 From their grand entrance to their dramatic exit, every moment is captured and broadcasted for your entertainment and debugging pleasure. 🎪

-## Global DOM events :id=global-dom-events
+## Global DOM events

 | Event                     | Description                                               | Use Case                                  |
 | ------------------------- | --------------------------------------------------------- | ----------------------------------------- |